Erie Metal Roofingoffer iconErie Windowsoffer icon

 Manufacturers create metal roofs out of metal sheeting, usually galvanized or stainless steel.
 Roofers design the metal sheeting based on your specifications.
 Metal roofs can come in a variety of textures and colors, and roofers can mold the sheeting to conform to your roof configuration.

-Since they are made out of very strong materials, metal roofs can last anywhere between 40 and 80 years.
+Since they are made out of very strong materials, metal roofs can last up to 50 years.
 Because of this massive lifespan, your metal roof will likely last just as long as you own your home.
 Many manufacturers provide a lifetime warranty with metal roofs.

 If you want to sell your Pennsylvania home later, you can increase your property’s market value simply by having a metal roof.
 These roofs are virtually indestructible and can withstand high winds, snowstorms, heavy hail, and other forms of bad weather.
 The protection alone is enough for you to see an increase in your property value.

 Compared to other roofing materials, metal roofs are unbeatable in terms of life expectancy and element protection.
-Depending on the construction, installation, and durability of the material you select, you can see life expectancies anywhere between 20 to 60 years.
+Depending on the construction, installation, and durability of the material you select, you can see life expectancies up to 50 years.

 ● Manufacturers usually make wooden shake tiles out of pressure-treated wood.
 They are slightly more expensive than asphalt shingles.
 However, wood shingles can only last around 30 years.
 In addition, they are not as durable as metal roofing materials.

-● Clay tile roofs can last up to 40 to 60 years, similar to metal roofs.
+● Clay tile roofs can last up to 40 years.
 However, these tiles can break and are extremely heavy.
 Due to this excess weight, your home can feel a significant structural strain.

 Other common roofing materials and their lifespans rarely match the longevity of metal roofs, such as: